 - Teams are required to have and present player picture identification cards.

 - Tournament rules require that the team have a completed form from its Provincial or National Association approving the team’s participation in the tournament.

 U-13 born after 7.31.01

 U-12 born after 7.31.02

 U-8 Thru U-10 teams will play 6v6.
 U-11/12 age groups will play 8v8 format.
 Top division is known as A. Lower division is known as B.

-Team rosters will be limited to 18 players for teams playing the 11v11 format.
+Team rosters will be limited to 22(U12-19) with only 18 players dressed to play for teams playing the 11v11 format.
 Team rosters will be limited to 14 players for teams playing the 8v8 format, and 12 for 6v6.
 The Roster submitted at Tournament Registration will be the official Roster for the Tournament and may not be altered.
 A player may only play for one team.

 Five (5) guest players will be allowed per team.
 Guest player Rosters (yours or ours) should be validated by your state association/country federation (if required by your association).
 Prior to the start of each game the Field Marshal shall check that each team have the following; current Federation player and coaches passes, Medical Release Forms, and approved guest roster (if applicable).